 Best of all, it’s completely FREE to use!

-For all these reasons and more (see below), WordPress is a fantastic platform for beginners looking to build their first – or 100th – website.
+For all these reasons and more (see below), WordPress is a fantastic platform for beginners looking to build their first website – or experts building their 100th.

 How does WordPress work?